Medical & Safety

 Each Toolik Field Station project member must have medical/accident insurance that will cover the expenses of serious illness or accident, accidental death and dismemberment.
 You must check with your health plan to verify that appropriate coverage applies.
 Project members are responsible for all expenses in the event that they become ill, injured, or require emergency evacuation.

-In addition to traditional medical insurance, TFS also requires its residents to obtain a medevac coverage policy with the air ambulance service of their choice.
+In addition to traditional medical insurance, TFS also strongly recommends that residents obtain a medevac coverage policy with the air ambulance service of their choice.
 Please note that most medical insurance policies do not cover the cost of air medevac services.
 For more information on medevac coverage and the main agencies available in Alaska please refer to our Common Questions About Medevac Insurance guide.
 Toolik Field Station does not endorse any particular air medevac provider; we aim to provide you with objective information about available providers so that you can make an informed decision.

 We require that all sharps are properly disposed of in labeled sharps containers designed to minimize the potential for accidental exposures.
 Please contact the on-duty EMT should you require a sharps container to collect biohazardous sharps generated by the treatment of a medical condition.